Younes-sakhnou/alx-system_engineering-devops/0x00-shell_basics/README.md

 How to create a symbolic link.
 Task 14.
 script that copies all the HTML files from the current working directory to the parent of the working directory.
+Task 15.
+script that moves all files beginning with an uppercase letter.